bhk/scam/reference.md

 function names.
 Further, these may be suffixed with a `:` and then an "mode" to select alternative instrumentation.
 Possible modes include:

- - `t` : Print the function name and arguments when it is called and its name and return value on exit.
+ - `t` : Print the function name and arguments when it is called and its return value on exit.
 This is the default mode.

  - `f` : Print just the function name on entry and exit.